 This course follows Zoe’s successful Do–Review–Learn–Apply Model.

-With law and/or non-law professionals undertaking this Courtroom Skills training course, their respective organisations will benefit in the following ways:
+With law and/or non-law professionals undertaking this Courtroom Skills, Procedures and Expert Witness Training course, their respective organisations will benefit in the following ways:

 - Trained and confident employees who can present themselves appropriately in the court